JagritiG/Data-Visualization-vol2/README.md

-Data Visualization using python libraries such as Matplotlib, Seaborn, Plotly, and Bokeh.
+Data Visualization using python libraries such as Pandas, Matplotlib, Seaborn, and Plotly.